The goal of counseling program is to facilitate each student’s development and growth throughout their Prep career.

 To this end, the counseling program works in partnership with parents, teachers and administrators in the formation of a "well rounded person who is intellectually competent, open to growth, religious, loving and committed to doing justice in generous service to the people of God" (Father Peter Hans Kolvenbach, SJ cited in Go Forth and Teach: The Characteristics of Jesuit Education,1986).

-Periodically the counselors will be meeting with students during their English class.
+Periodically the counselors will be meeting with students during their advisory period.
 Within the context of the principles of Jesuit education, these meetings will provide an opportunity for students to learn about a variety of topics such as: making a successful transition to the Prep; organizational and study skills; getting involved in extracurricular activities; making new friends; an introduction to the ACT, PSAT, and SAT tests; and College Admissions Counseling.

 Students may also meet with their counselor in a small group setting.
 These meetings will provide students with the opportunity to become more familiar with the counseling program at the Prep and to discuss about a variety of topics such as adjusting to the Prep, getting involved, common concerns, study strategies, etc.

 St. Joe’s Prep Counselors focus on the academics of student life but also the social and behavioral needs of our students.
 More than ever, counselors need to examine their practices to better serve the needs of today’s student.
 The Prep uses outside speakers each year to help examine topics such as: depression, anxiety, suicide, sexual assault, drug and alcohol abuse.

 Drug & Alcohol Abuse